quoteboxqa/api/source/includes/_quotes.md

 ## Quote (Action)

-This endpoint will update the quote meta data as per the action taken on the quote either by the user and/or the client(recipient) of the quote.
+This endpoint will update the quote meta data as per the action taken on the quote either by the author(user) and/or the recipient(client) of the quote.

 ```shell
 # HTTP REQUEST BODY